Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ![RegularSystem](./Images/RegularSystem.jpg)

-A **Planetary Systems** is any System that contains at least one planet.
+A **Planetary System** is any System that contains at least one planet.

 ### Void Systems <a name="VoidSystems"></a>